-Every year, Sir Cleges – for that was the name of this noble knight – would hold a feast at Christmas time.
-No King celebrated that day in greater style than he.
+Every year, Sir Cleges, for that was the name of this noble knight, would hold a feast at Christmas time.
+No king celebrated that day in greater style than he.
 Rich and poor came to his feast.
 He would turn away no man.
 Friars payed him with blessings, minstrels with music – those were the highest prices he would ask for his food.
-And when the feasting was over, the guests would not leave without gifts.
+When the feasting was over, the guests would not leave without gifts.
 He gave freely of robes, horses, silver and even gold.
 All this he did in honour of Him who was born in a manger on that day.

 But his wealth dwindled with each passing year.
 He would not give up his feasting or his gifts.
 He let, mortgaged, even sold his lands to pay for his generosity, until at last he had almost nothing left.
 The Christmas feasting had to end.
 He lived meekly with his good wife and two children – and of luxuries, they knew no more.

-One Christmas Eve, Sir Cleges was walking up and down in his garden, when he heard the sound of trumpets, pipes, drums, harps and cymbals.
+One Christmas Eve, Sir Cleges was walking up and down his garden, when he heard the sound of trumpets, pipes, drums, harps and cymbals.
 He could hear carols and dancing.
 The sound of merriment brought back memories of his past feasts and festivities.
 He knew well that the music came from the court of King Uther, who was at Cardiff for Christmas.
-But the King had not invited his loyal knight to join his table for the festivities. .
+The King had not invited his loyal knight to join his table for the festivities.
 He had either forgotten him, or thought that he was dead.
-Sir Cleges wrung his hands began to pray piteously:
+Sir Cleges wrung his hands began to pray piteously.

 “Oh Jesus, heavenly king, you made everything out of nothing.
-I thank you for times past, for the the merriment I used to make.
+I thank you for times past, for the merriment I used to make.
 I gave freely for your sake.
 I fed both rich and poor.
 Those who dined at my table did not lack for any meat or game, or good drinks.
 Of the cost I thought nothing.
-And now, here I stand, a poor man at your service, overlooked and forgotten by all mortal men, high and low.”
+Now, here I stand, a poor man at your service, overlooked and forgotten by all mortal men, high and low.”

 “Of course,” said Sir Cleges.
-And with somewhat better cheer he quickly wiped the tear from his cheek and went inside to eat his food.
+With somewhat better cheer he quickly wiped the tear from his cheek and went inside to eat his food.
 After they had eaten, they took great delight in playing with their two children.
-And at midnight they went to church and asked God to keep them clothed and fed.
+At midnight they went to church and asked God to keep them clothed and fed.

 On Christmas morning, Sir Cleges went into his garden.
 He kneeled on the snow covered ground before his favourite cherry tree, and prayed once again.
 When he had finished, he reached up for a branch to help him stand.
 As he arose, the bough broke in his hand.
 He noticed that it bore green leaves, and that there were ripe, round cherries clustered around it.